AngelGris76/preactSignalRouter/README.md

 ##### \<Router /> component

-You can use this as a conditional router.
+This component only render the first matching route.
 Passing routes as a prop or children of Route.
-Also can pass dafaultPage prop with the componente to rendered when no match path occurs
+Also can pass dafaultPage prop with the component to be rendered when no match path occurs

     import HomePage from './HomePage.jsx'
     import HomePage from './AboutPage.jsx'